Photographer's Cancer Battle Puts Different Scenery Through Lens

-DENVER (CBS4)– Driven by his family and his passion, Scott Wilson was not going to let stage IV colon cancer change everything.
+DENVER (CBS4)– Driven by his family and his passion, Scott Wilson was not going to let stage 4 colon cancer change everything.

 “I was determined particularly for our children to just present as normal: a dad, a husband, a colleague, a friend, as possible,” Wilson said.
 “And for me to be able to shoot was my normal.”

-A side effect of his chemo was a severe photo-sensitivity that would keep him out of direct sunlight.

-“It was like, Colorado State Parks to the rescue and the abundance of wildlife at our doorstep is just phenomenal and I could access it through this car,” he said.
+“It was like, Colorado State Parks to the rescue.
+The abundance of wildlife at our doorstep is just phenomenal and I could access it through this car,” he said.

-“Over the course of those 2 weeks I built up a collection of wildlife images,” he said.
+“Over the course of those two weeks I built up a collection of wildlife images,” he said.

 The collection inspired an idea that would help Wilson fight cancer on a much larger scale.